 The answer: not really, or better yet, it really shouldn’t.
-But we know some of y’all are still going to do it so let’s lay down the facts about champagne in the freezer, dispel some myths while we’re at it and guide you on what to do if it’s truly unavoidable.
+But we know some of you are still going to do it anyway, so let’s lay down the facts about champagne in the freezer, dispel some myths while we’re at it, and guide you on what to do if it’s truly unavoidable.

 Is the Freezer the Fastest Way to Chill Champagne?